stevebuk1/pv_opt_app/README.md

 If you are currently running PV_opt under AppDaemon, follow this section, otherwise go to Installation Instuctions below .

-* Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running)
+* Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running).
+* Make sure the toggles "Start on Boot" and "Watchdog" are set to off.
 * Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
 * Go to settings, apps, install app
 * Click the 3 vertical dots at top right and select "Repositories".